A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image

-In our previous work~\cite{kosov2018environmental}, an environmental microorganism classification engine that can automatically analyze microscopic images using CRF and Deep Convolutional Neural Networks (DCNN) is proposed.
-The experimental results show 94.2\% of overall segmentation accuracy.
-In another work~\cite{li2019cervical}, we suggest a multilayer hidden conditional random fields (MHCRFs) to classify gastric cancer images, achieving an overall accuracy of 93\%.
+In our previous work~\cite{kosov2018environmental}, an environmental microbial classification algorithm based on CRF and DL network is proposed.
+The segmentation accuracy of around 94.2\% is finally achieved.
+Besides, in order to classify cervical cancer images, a CRF model with multiple layers is introduced in~\cite{li2019cervical}.
+Finally, we manage to obtain an overall accuracy of 93\% on a cervical histopathology image dataset.
 In~\cite{sun2020gastric}, we optimize our architecture and propose the HCRF model, which is employed to segment gastric cancer images for the first time.
-The results show overall better performance compared to other existing segmentation methods on the same dataset.
-Furthermore, we combine the AM with the HCRF model and apply them in classification tasks, obtaining preliminary research results in ~\cite{li2021intelligent}.
-For more information, please refer to our previous survey paper~\cite{li2020comprehensive}.
-The spatial dependencies on patches are usually neglected in previous GHIC tasks, and the inference is only based on the appearance of individual patches.
-Hence, we describe an AM based on the HCRF framework in this paper, which has not been applied to the problem in this field.
+The results show overall better performance in comparison with other popular segmentation methods when the experiment was conducted on the same dataset.
+Furthermore, our research group combines the AM with the HCRF model and applies them in classification tasks, obtaining preliminary research results in~\cite{li2021intelligent}.
+To acquire more information, please refer to our previous review~\cite{li2020comprehensive}.
+The spatial dependencies on patches are usually neglected in previous GHIC tasks, and in the inference process, it only considers the appearance of individual patches.
+Thus, we describe an AM based on the HCRF framework in this paper, which has not been adopted in the domain of pathology.